On the Fujita Phenomenon for a Forced Spatio-Temporal Fractional Diffusion Equation: Introduction and main results

 \item The global existence result can be extended to $L^q$ spaces outside the distinguished range, provided additional integrability conditions are imposed on $u_0$.
 In the critical case $p^* = 1 + \frac{2\ts}{N}$, the existence of global solutions depends on $\alpha$: for $\alpha \in (0,1)$, global solutions exist, whereas for $\alpha = 1$, every nonnegative nontrivial solution blows up in finite time. \end{enumerate} \end{rem}

-When a forcing term depends on both time and space, a weaker criterion for the global existence of $L^q$-solutions can be formulated by imposing smallness conditions on the local averages of the initial data $u_0$ and the forcing term $\bw$ over balls of suitable radius. \begin{thm} Let $\alpha, \ts \in (0,1)$, $-\alpha < \sigma < 0$, and $2\ts < N$.
+When a forcing term depends on both time and space, a weaker criterion for the global existence of $L^q$-solutions can be formulated by imposing smallness conditions on the local averages of the initial data $u_0$ and the forcing term $\bw$ over balls of suitable radius.
+The following result provides a global existence criterion based on local averages rather than norm smallness. \begin{thm} Let $\alpha, \ts \in (0,1)$, $-\alpha < \sigma < 0$, and $2\ts < N$.
 Assume

 and let $q$ satisfy

 where $p_c$ is given by \eqref{p-c}.
 Let $u_0, \bw \in L^{p_c}(\mathbb{R}^N) \cap L^q(\mathbb{R}^N)$, with $u_0,\bw \geq 0$.
 Assume the scaling condition

 Let $R_0 = \min\left\{ \left( \frac{\mathscr{M}}{2\|u_0\|_{L^q}} \right)^{\frac{1}{\beta}}, \left( \frac{\mathscr{M}}{2C\|\bw\|_{L^q}} \right)^{\frac{1}{\beta+\alpha+\sigma}} \right\}$ with $\mathscr{M}$ from Lemma~\ref{lem:W-Condition}, and choose $M \geq 0$, $\delta > 0$ such that